WSDSB-hub/Industrial-Electronics-and-Robotics-Field-Study/Industrial-Power-Electronics-Field-Study/power-drive-comparison.md

 ## 2. Power Device Selection Comparison

-The Panasonic YD-500GP5 employs IGBTs as the core power switching devices, specifically the 2MBI100TA065 with a voltage rating of 650V.
+The Panasonic YD-500GP5 employs IGBTs as the core power switching devices with a voltage rating of 650V.
 After rectification and filtering of the three-phase 380V AC input, the DC bus voltage peaks at approximately 537V.
 The 650V rated IGBT provides a voltage safety margin of approximately 21% relative to the 537V bus voltage.

 In my TB6612 module, the integrated MOSFET (built into the chip) with a rated withstand voltage of 10V was subjected to a fully charged LiPo battery voltage of 12.6V, exceeding the absolute maximum rating of the device.
 This overvoltage caused the internal H-bridge MOSFET to break down and burn out.